aniket07G/IdeaFlow/README.md

-# ✅FlowIdea — Startup Idea Sharing & Voting App
+# ✅IdeaFlow — Startup Idea Sharing & Voting App
-### FlowIdea is a mobile app where users can share their startup ideas, get instant fun AI-generated ratings, vote on others’ ideas, and compete to appear on a leaderboard.
+### IdeaFlow is a mobile app where users can share their startup ideas, get instant fun AI-generated ratings, vote on others’ ideas, and compete to appear on a leaderboard.

 # 💡 App Description

-**FlowIdea is a fun and interactive mobile app that lets users:**
+**IdeaFlow is a fun and interactive mobile app that lets users:**

 - Submit their startup ideas
 - Get instant AI-generated feedback ratings